wonderworks-software/PyFlow/README.md

 ## State

-All base structure of program implemented, such things as packages discovery, input customization, exporters, base classes for entities and tools.
+Base structure of program implemented, such things as packages discovery, input customization, exporters, base classes for entities and tools.

 You can completely remove nodes and tools that ships by default